aniketjadhav25000/aniketjadhav/README.md

 ---

 ### 👨‍💻 About Me
-- 🌱 I’m currently exploring **LLMs, Generative AI, and Advanced Frontend Architectures**
+- 🌱 Currently exploring **LLMs, Generative AI, and Advanced Frontend Architectures**
 - 💻 Skilled in **MERN stack** with specialization in **React, Angular, and Next.js**
-- 🤝 I’m looking to collaborate on **AI/ML projects, GenAI apps, and open-source frontend tools**
+- 🤝 Open to collaborate on **AI/ML projects, GenAI apps, and open-source frontend tools**
 - 📫 Reach me at: **your-email@example.com**
 - ⚡ Fun fact: _I love blending frontend creativity with AI intelligence!_